Artuan42/Simple-Snake-Game/README.md

   -Little Button left -> Randomize player color -Little Button center -> Randomize background color -Little Button right -> Randomize point color

+  Pressing the R key will reinitialize the game and the escape will exit the application.